 The Southeast Region uses line-transect methods, conducted from the submersible "Delta", to collect density estimates of yelloweye rockfish.
 Biomass is the product of density, average weight, and area of rock habitat.
-A new density survey was conducted in EYKT in 2009.
+The most recent yelloweye rockfish density survey was conducted in EYKT in 2009.
 Yelloweye rockfish density for the current stock assessment is based on the latest best estimate by management area.
 The CSEO and SSEO areas were last surveyed in 2007 and 2005 respectively, NSEO was surveyed in 2001.
-Density estimates by area range from 1,068 to 2,196 adult yelloweye per km.
+Density estimates by area range from 1,068 to 2,196 adult yelloweye per km2.
+A submersible research cruise is planned for summer 2012, when we plan to conduct surveys for yelloweye rockfish density in SSEO.